The Singles Network Ministries

 • Sandy Cove Conference in MD still makes annual singles retreats.

-• www.NWSinglesRetreat.com offers an annual singles retreat on Montana memorial weekend.
+• www.NWSinglesRetreat.com offers an annual singles retreat in Montana during Memorial Weekend.

 • Large churches are still doing their retreats or conferences around the country and in the UK.